loren138/jenkins-commit-message-trigger-plugin/README.md

+# Archived/No Support Provided

+Feel free to fork this to continue any other development you'd like to do or use this as a start to other plugins

 # Jenkins Commit Message Trigger Plugin

 This plugin allows builds to be made only for certain text (`[ci KEYWORD]`) in the commit message.